 11 new COVID-19 cases, no community transmission

-VICTORIA has recorded 11 fresh locally acquired COVID-19 cases.
+VICTORIA has recorded 11 new locally acquired COVID-19 cases.
 However, all were in quarantine throughout their period of infection.

 Health officials say the new cases are also all linked to current outbreaks.

 Victoria managed to administer 17,370 vaccine doses in the 24 hours to today (Sunday, July 25) with 32,385 virus tests conducted for the same period.

 Premier Daniel Andrews said it’s still too early to know whether Victoria’s lockdown can end as planned.

 “The strategy is working but it’s still too early for me to be able to tell Victorians what will happen at midnight on Tuesday night,” he said.

 “There is still a couple of days to go, and as we know… things can change.
 This is fast-moving.”

 Victorian cabinet ministers and the public health team will meet on Sunday night and Monday to discuss the easing of COVID-19 restrictions.

 During a press conference this morning, Mr Andrews expressed his dismay at anti-lockdown protesters who massed in central Melbourne on Saturday but said he was reasonably confident it would not be found to be a super-spreader event.